Home » PowerShell » PowerShell – How to add newline to string or variable?

 Write-Host $empArray

-The second command uses an array variable and pipes its output to Out-String and stores the result in a temporary $empArray variable.
+The $EmployeeArrayList variable contains the employee’s names separated by a comma.
+It then pipes as output to the Out-String and stores the result in a temporary $empArray variable.

-The third command uses the PowerShell Write-host cmdlet to print the array on the console.
+The PowerShell Write-host cmdlet prints the array on the console.

-The output of the above script in PowerShell to add new line in Array as below
+The output of the above script in PowerShell adds new lines in Array.

 PowerShell Print array multiple lines